 Can I Bring Food and Drinks to Enjoy at the Waterfall?

-You can definitely bring food and drinks to enjoy at the waterfall.
-Pack your picnic essentials and local delicacies, but remember to take all rubbish with you to help preserve the beautiful environment.
+Yes, you can bring food and drinks to enjoy at Maketu Waterfall.
+Pack a picnic with local treats, but ensure you take all rubbish with you to preserve the pristine natural environment near Ramarama.

 Is There a Fee to Access the Waterfall Area?